GuG-Shadamu/CPPSkillBuilder/miscellaneous/virtual_function.md

 - Private Pure Virtual Functions: While they can technically be declared, they are generally not useful as virtual functions because derived classes cannot access them to provide an implementation.
 However, this is more of a design consideration rather than a strict rule.

 - Constexpr functions: A constexpr function in C++ is intended to be evaluated at compile-time, meaning that it can be used in contexts that require compile-time constants, like array sizes or template arguments.
 Because constexpr functions are resolved at compile-time, they cannot be declared as virtual.

+## V-table initialization

+1. v-table Initialization: When an object of a class with virtual functions is created, the v-table for that class is set up first.
+This table contains pointers to the virtual functions defined in the class.

+2. Constructor Execution: After the v-table is initialized, the constructor of the class is called.
+This order ensures that if any virtual functions are called within the constructor, they refer to the correct implementations as per the current class's v-table.

+3. Derived Class Construction: In the case of derived classes, the v-table is updated to point to the virtual functions of the derived class as the constructor of each derived class is called.
+This ensures that the virtual function calls are directed to the right implementations corresponding to the level of the class hierarchy being constructed.

+This mechanism is a part of C++'s runtime type identification and is essential for polymorphic behavior, particularly when constructors or destructors call virtual functions.